oldgalileo/shakti/README.md

 | hiddenEpisodeNumbers | bool | N/A | - |
 | length | int | # of episodes | - |
 | episodes | map | List of episodes | - |

+### LoLoMos

+This is the most unintuitive type by name.
+LoLoMos is short for a "List of List of Movies" *(https://twitter.com/arungupta/status/624402051116568576)*

+## Quantifiers